RAKWireless/rakwireless-docs/docs/Product-Categories/WisBlock/RAK5005-O/Datasheet/README.md

 :::warning ⚠️WARNING
 1. If the stress rating goes above what is listed, it may cause permanent damage to the device.
 2. Under the listed conditions is not advised.
-3. Exposure to maximum rating conditions may affect the device reliability.
+3. Exposure to maximum rating conditions may affect the device's reliability.
 :::

 | **Ratings**                             | Maximum Value   | Unit |